opencog/atomspace/opencog/query/README-Algorithm.md

 One may proceed by grounding the structure first, by finding the set `{gX}` of all `gX` for which `(SomeStructure gX)` is present in the AtomSpace.
-More generally, the structure can contain evaluatable terms, and so the set is of those `gX` which satsify the structure.
+More generally, the structure can contain evaluatable terms, and so the set is of those `gX` which satisfy the structure.

 After this is obtained, one can loop over all `gX` in the set, compute `(P gx)` for each, and then accept or reject the entire set `{gX}`